ibm-cloud-docs/cis/ddos-defense-mode.md

 {{site.data.keyword.attribute-definition-list}}

-# Defense mode for DDoS attacks
+# Using Defense mode for DDoS attacks
 {: #defense-mode-attack-ddos}

 When your site is under a DDoS attack, you can switch on defense mode to quickly mitigate the attack.
+Defense mode uses additional security checks to help mitigate Layer 7 DDoS attacks, allowing validated users through while blocking suspicious traffic.
+The following guidance explains how to apply defense mode at the domain or page level and what to expect when it is enabled.
 {: shortdesc}

-Follow these steps to set your entire domain in defense mode when you are under attack.

-1. Turn on “Defense mode" from the **Overview** page.
+To set your entire domain in defense mode when you are under attack, turn on “Defense mode" from the CIS **Overview** page.
+When enabled:

-1. Do not rate-limit or throttle requests from IBM {{site.data.keyword.cis_short_notm}}, because {{site.data.keyword.cis_short_notm}} needs the bandwidth to assist you with your situation.
+* Do not rate-limit or throttle requests from IBM {{site.data.keyword.cis_short_notm}}, because {{site.data.keyword.cis_short_notm}} needs the bandwidth to assist you with your situation.
-1. Block specific countries and visitors if necessary.
+* You can block specific countries and visitors if necessary.

-## How defense mode works
-{: #how-defense-mode-works}

-The defense mode runs additional security checks to help mitigate layer 7 DDoS attacks.
-Validated users can gain access your website and suspicious traffic is blocked.
-Defense mode is designed to be used as one of the last resorts when a zone is under attack.
-In defense mode, access to your site is temporarily paused, which can impact your site analytics.

-When enabled, visitors receive an interstitial page.
+* Visitors see an interstitial page, and access to your site may be temporarily paused, which can impact analytics.

-Defense mode is disabled by default for your domain.
+Defense mode is disabled by default and intended as a last resort when a zone is under attack.
 {: note}

-### Selectively apply defense mode
+### Applying defense mode selectively
 {: #selectively-apply-defense-mode}

-To enable defense for specific pages or sections of your site, use a configuration rule to adjust the security level.
+Instead of enabling defense mode for the entire domain, you can apply it to specific pages or site sections by adjusting the security level with a configuration rule.

-For example, consider the following incoming request matching scenario.
+For example, consider the following incoming request matching scenario:

-* Field: URI Path
+* Field: `URI Path`
-* Operator: starts with
+* Operator: `starts with`
-* Value: /admin
+* Value: `/admin`

 1. If you are using the Expression Editor, enter the following expression.